Does Mimitika Make the Chicest Sunscreen Around?

 And that’s pretty much what I’ve found in Mimitika, A French brand founded by beauty expert Audrey Delort-Laval (see, even the creator’s name is chic).

 Specialising in vegan, cruelty-free and nanoparticle-free suncare, Mimitika is all French summer vibes- from their warm scents to the primary colours on their packaging- and conjures up visions of waterskiing off the back of an oligarch’s speedboat somewhere near Cannes (these visions are of course of someone else entirely since I can’t waterski and I don’t know any oligarchs).

-And of their line-up of sunscreens (all lovely by the way), the product I use the most is their SPF oil, the Sun Oil SPF 50*.
+Of Mimitika’s line-up of sunscreens (all lovely by the way), the product I use the most is their SPF oil, the Sun Oil SPF 50.